codespaces-contrib/codespaces-proxy/README.md

 > **Note:** This is a proof of concept rather than an offical implementation.
 Any offical implementation here would be more transparent than this illustrates.
 >
-> In addition, DNS or UDP forwarding wired in yet, though this is possible.
+> In addition, DNS or UDP forwarding are not wired in yet, though this is possible.

 ## Usage